Dynamic Navigation Tutorial

 }

-The next tutorial looks at storing state between requests within a HTTP session.
+The next tutorial looks at exception handling.